cosmos/sdk-tutorials/TECHNICAL-SETUP.md

 * Files used on both platforms, with the same content.
 * Files used on both platforms with **different content**.
 This includes config files (`.vuepress/config.js`)

-The first two types of files don't require any special treatment.
+The first two types of files do not require any special treatment.
 Only the last type - files used on both platforms which contain different content - requires you to undertake particular steps

 ### IDA platform